pbalm/cloud-data-quality/README.md

 gcloud config set project ${GOOGLE_CLOUD_PROJECT}
 ```

-Now we'll create a new dataset with a custom name in a location of our choice and load some sample data into it:
+Now we'll create a new dataset with a custom name in a location of our choice and load some sample data into it.
+The data for the BigQuery table `contact_details` referred in this config can can be found in `tests/data/contact_details.csv`.
+Ensure you have sufficient IAM privileges to create BigQuery datasets and tables in your project, using the following commands:

 ```bash
 #!/bin/bash